BrainBacon/gittalk/resources/public/md/gittalk.md

      resources/public/md/gittalk.md |  214 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++---
      1 file changed, 211 insertions(+), 3 deletions(-)

+--

-* Managing merge conflicts
+### Managing merge conflicts
-  - Git will create a new commit when merge conflicts occur
+  * Git will create a new commit when merge conflicts occur
-  - Any files that now have merge conflicts will have resolution markers in them
+  * Any files that now have merge conflicts will have resolution markers in them
-  - Git will also add local, remote, and base versions of the file for you to diff against
+  * Git will also add local, remote, and base versions of the file for you to diff against
-  - When you are satisfied with the merge run
+  * When you are satisfied with the merge run

         $ git add <filename>
         $ git commit

+  * The mergetool may come in handy

+        $ git config --global merge.tool vimdiff
+        $ git mergetool

 --